pyblosxom/pyblosxom/docs/source/flavours_and_templates.rst

    then we use that.
 3. look at the ``default_flavour`` property in the ``config.py``
    file: if there is one, then we use that.
-4. use the ``html`` flavour
+4. use the ``html`` flavour.

 Examples of Templates
 =====================

 For examples of templates and flavours, see the included flavours that come with your PyBlosxom installation.